Wayne Garrett

 Ronald Wayne Garrett (born December 3, 1947) is an American former professional baseball player.
-He played in Major League Baseball (MLB) and in the Nippon Professional Baseball league as a third baseman from 1969 to 1980, most prominently as a member of the New York Mets where, he was a member of the 1969 World Series winning team known as the Miracle Mets.
+He played in Major League Baseball (MLB) as a third baseman from 1969 to 1980, most prominently as a member of the New York Mets, where he was a member of the 1969 World Series winning team known as the "Miracle Mets".
 He also played for the Montreal Expos and the St. Louis Cardinals.
-Garrett played his final two seasons of professional baseball in Japan with the Chunichi Dragons.
+Garrett played his final two seasons of professional baseball in the Nippon Professional Baseball league with the Chunichi Dragons.

 Braves organization

-Garrett followed his brothers Adrian and James Garrett in the Milwaukee Braves organization when he was their sixth round selection in the 1965 Major League Baseball draft.
+Garrett followed his brothers Adrian and James Garrett in the Milwaukee Braves organization when he was their sixth-round selection in the 1965 Major League Baseball draft.
 Hailing from Brooksville, Florida, Garrett was a fan favorite on the Florida Rookie League Braves, who played in nearby Sarasota.
 Originally a shortstop when he was signed, Garrett was a good fielder, but only managed a .222 batting average in the Braves' farm system.
 On December 2, 1968, he was selected by the New York Mets in the Rule 5 draft.

 New York Mets

 Amazin' Mets

 Garrett made his major league debut at second base, and played most of his first month in the majors there.
 Shortly afterwards, the 21 year-old lefty hitter settled into a lefty-righty platoon with Ed Charles at third base.
-He batted just .218 with one home run his rookie season, however, he would match that home run total in the 1969 National League Championship Series against his former franchise.
+He batted just .218 with one home run his rookie season; however, he would match that home run total in the 1969 National League Championship Series against his former franchise.
 With the Atlanta Braves leading 4–3 in the fifth inning of game three, Garrett hit a go-ahead two run home run to seal the three-game sweep for the Mets.
 For the NLCS, Garrett batted .385 with three runs batted in and three runs scored.
 He struck out in his only official at-bat in the World Series.